 - a.
-The Powys County Council's Housing Service (the Council) aims to improve and maintain its housing stock to at least Welsh Housing Quality Standard (WHQS). - b.
-This policy contains a specification of the Council's interpretation of WHQS Guidance provided by the Welsh Government. - c.
-The Council will ensure that it acts in accordance with best practice and relevant policy, legislation and Council housing service standards. - d.
+Powys County Council's Housing Service (the Council) has achieved the Welsh Housing Quality Standard (WHQS) in 2018.
+The Council aims to maintain its housing stock to at least WHQS. - b.
+The council will target acceptable fails over the next five years by - I. reviewing support and working methods for residents concerned about disruption - II. tackling damp properties in line with its new damp strategy - III. targeting improvements to meet its recent thermal comfort and fuel poverty strategy - c.
+This policy contains a specification of the Council's interpretation of WHQS Guidance published by the Welsh Government. - d.
+The Council will ensure that it acts in accordance with best practice and relevant policy, legislation and Council housing service standards. - e.
 The Council will ensure that, where it has discretion, this is exercised in a reasonable, fair and equitable manner.